convox/docs/docs/gen1/scheduled-tasks.md

 ---
 title: "Scheduled Tasks"
+description: "Gen 1 (End of Life): How to configure cron-like scheduled tasks for Gen 1 Convox applications using Docker Compose labels."
 ---

+# Scheduled Tasks

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Timers](/application/timers).

 Convox can set up `cron`-like recurring tasks on any of your application processes.
 This can be useful for background work like data dumps, batch jobs, or even queueing other background jobs for a worker.